 There is evidence of the title having been used in the 18th century.
 However, the origin of the term is not clear and it is likely that different qualifications were used in the past.

 The Father of the House is not necessarily the oldest Member.
-However, the title of ‘Baby of the House’ is held by the youngest Member: Mhairi Black in the 2015 Parliament.
+However, the title of ‘Baby of the House’ is held by the youngest Member: Nadia Whittome in the 2019 Parliament.

 Commons Briefing papers SN06399